 It’s not clear if the marshal, hired as a resource officer to provide security, acted on his own or under the direction of a board member, KATC said.
 CNN has reached out to the city marshal’s office for comment.

-“What happened here tonight – the way that females are treated in Vermilion Parish … I have never seen a man removed from this room,” LeBeouf said.
+“What happened here tonight – the way that females are treated in Vermilion Parish … I have never seen a man removed from this room,” LeBeouf said during the meeting.

 Ike Funderburk, Abbeville’s city attorney and prosecutor, told KATC he won’t be prosecuting the teacher.